hardwario/twr-radio-lcd-thermostat/README.md

 This repository contains firmware for Thermostat Kit

+## Build

+For build with LCD rotation support use this commands

+        make clean
+        make -j4 ROTATE_SUPPORT=1

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT/) - see the [LICENSE](LICENSE) file for details.